Six Levels Of Two-Factor Authentication For Protecting Your Online Accounts

 Consider using the two-factor authentication option of any of your online apps.
 Examples of popular cloud applications that offer 2FA are Google Workspace, Microsoft 365, Salesforce, LinkedIn, and Amazon.

-Apps like Duo and Jumpcloud provide centralized 2FA management — one login gives a user access to multiple apps via Single Sign-On (SSO).
+Apps like Duo and Jumpcloud provide centralized 2FA management.
+One login gives a user access to multiple apps via Single Sign-On (SSO).

 Even though it may seem logical that having 2FA on an account reduces the importance of using strong passwords, it’s still a best practice and a good habit to use strong passwords on all online accounts — regardless of whether they have the additional protection of 2FA.